 - To provide to an employer information about an individual who is a member of a workforce and who is legally required.

 To Engage In Health Oversight Activities: Provider is authorized to disclose your health information to a health oversight agency for certain activities that may include: civil, administrative or criminal investigations; audits; inspections; disciplinary action or licensure.
-Provider is not authorized to disclose your health information if happen to be the subject of an investigation and the investigation does not originate from and is unrelated to your receipt for health care or public benefits.
+The provider is not authorized to disclose your health information if happen to be the subject of an investigation and the investigation does not originate from and is unrelated to your receipt for health care or public benefits.

 In Conjunction With Administrative and Judicial Proceedings: State law may permit or require that Provider disclose your health information as part of a judicial or administrative proceeding that may be in response to a court order or administrative tribunal as expressly authorized by the court order or in response to a subpoena, unlawful process or discovery request.
-However, this will only take place when provider makes reasonable efforts to notify you of the request or to obtain an order that protects your healthcare information.
+However, this will only take place when the provider makes reasonable efforts to notify you of the request or to obtain an order that protects your healthcare information.

 When Requested by Law Enforcement: State law may permit or require Provider to disclose your health information to an official of law enforcement for certain law enforcement purposes that may include, under some limited circumstances, if you happen to be the victim of a crime or a crime needs to be reported.

-When Requested by Medical Examiners and Coroners: Provider is authorized to disclose your health information to medical examiners and coroners in order to determine cause of death or for other duties authorized by law.
+When Requested by Medical Examiners and Coroners: Provider is authorized to disclose your health information to medical examiners and coroners in order to determine the cause of death or for other duties authorized by law.

 When Requested by Funeral Directors: Provider is authorized to disclose your health information to funeral directors as directed by local and state laws for the purposes of carrying out their duties with regard to your funeral arrangements.
-If their duties call for it, Provider is authorized to disclose your health information prior to and in reasonable anticipation of your death.
+If their duties call for it, the Provider is authorized to disclose your health information prior to and in reasonable anticipation of your death.